ugadmissionscaltechblog/blog/_posts/2020-12-20-Caltech-Houses.md

 My favorite part about Caltech is the Houses!
 The easiest way to describe them is as Hogwarts houses: each has their own personality and group of people and the first thing you do at Caltech is go through a “sorting” process.
 The people are what makes the Houses at Caltech so great.
 As a frosh, it’s amazing to be able to come in and immediately have a group of 100+ people to support you.
 Because the Houses have students from every grade, you make friends with upperclassmen and can ask for help on tons of things like:

-\begin{itemize}
-\item Hints on difficult problem sets
+* Hints on difficult problem sets
-\item Advice on which classes to take
+* Advice on which classes to take
-\item How to email Professors and find SURFs
+* How to email Professors and find SURFs
-\item What days you should steer clear of House dinners \textbf{(mystery fish should remain a mystery)}
+* What days you should steer clear of House dinners \textbf{(mystery fish should remain a mystery)}
-\item How to find internships and jobs or apply to grad school
+* How to find internships and jobs or apply to grad school
-\item The best restaurants in the Pasadena area
+* The best restaurants in the Pasadena area
-\item That one time frosh year you broke your ankle and needed to be driven to physical therapy 3 times a week (thanks Dylan <3)
+* That one time frosh year you broke your ankle and needed to be driven to physical therapy 3 times a week (thanks Dylan <3)
-\end{itemize}

 Plus the houses also put on tons of social events from a ski trip, beach trip, movie nights, picnics, and tons of secret events you’ll learn about when you join one!

 Now I hope your immediate response is: “How do I join these great houses?”
 This happens through Rotation.
 Rotation is 2 weeks of House dinners and events so that the prefrosh can get to know all the House cultures.
 In addition to a dinner and dessert in each House, there are tons of other events from Open Mic Night, Capture the Flag, Grill Night, a House-run Boba Lounge, and many more!
 Besides getting to know the Houses, all the events are a ton of fun, are a great way to meet other frosh, and almost every single one has food.